- PDF EPUB Mobi

-Using either Leopard or Snow Leopard?
-We have replaced Take Control of Fonts in Leopard with Take Control of Fonts in Snow Leopard, which covers both Mac OS X 10.5 Leopard and 10.6 Snow Leopard.
-Buy that edition instead.
+This ebook is no longer for sale.
+It has been replaced with Take Control of Fonts in Snow Leopard, which covers both Mac OS X 10.5 Leopard and 10.6 Snow Leopard.
+Buy that ebook instead.

 "What a splendid guide!
 Zardetto seems to sense exactly what you might need to know at just the right moment, but yet does not overwhelm you with a lot of detail all at once." —DFT, reviewing the Tiger edition

 Read this ebook to learn the answers to questions such as:

 - What’s new with fonts and Font Book in Leopard?

 - What types of fonts can I use with Leopard?

 - In what order does Leopard access fonts from all their possible locations?

 - How can I figure out what characters are available in a Unicode font?